 Sec.
 503.1.2 Additional access.

 The fire code official is authorized to require more than one fire apparatus access road based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climatic conditions or other factors that could limit access.
 When additional fire apparatus access roads are necessary as mitigation for the exceedance of the maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus access road.

 Sec.
 503.1.3 Dead-end roads.

 The maximum length of a dead-end road, including all dead-end roads accessed from that dead-end road, shall not exceed the following cumulative lengths, regardless of the number of parcels served:

-ZONING FOR PARCEL SERVED CUMULATIVE LENGTH BY DEAD-END ROAD(s) OF DEAD-END ROAD(s) Parcels zoned for less than 1 acre 800 feet Parcels zoned for 1 acre to 4.99 acres 1,320 feet Parcels zoned for 5 acres to 19.99 acres 2,640 feet Parcels zoned for 20 acres or larger 5,280 feet turnarounds shall be provided at a maximum of 1,320 foot intervals.
-Each dead-end road shall have a turnaround approved by the fire code official and constructed at its terminus.
+ZONING FOR PARCEL SERVED BY CUMULATIVE LENGTH OF DEAD-END ROAD(s) DEAD-END ROAD(s) Parcels zoned for less than 1 acre 800 feet Parcels zoned for 1 acre to 4.99 acres 1,320 feet Parcels zoned for 5 acres to 19.99 acres 2,640 feet Parcels zoned for 20 acres or larger 5,280 feet

 All lengths shall be measured from the edge of the roadway surface at the intersection where the road begins to the end of the road surface at its farthest point.
-Where a deadend road crosses areas of differing zoned parcel sizes, requiring different length limits, the shortest allowable length shall apply.
-Where parcels are zoned 5 acres or larger,
+Where a dead-end road crosses areas of differing zoned parcel sizes, requiring different length limits, the shortest allowable length shall apply.
+Where parcels are zoned 5 acres or larger, turnarounds shall be provided at a maximum of 1,320 foot intervals.
+Each deadend road shall have a turnaround approved by the fire code official and constructed at its terminus.

-- Sec.
+Sec.
 503.1.4 High-piled storage.

-Fire department vehicle access to buildings used for high-piled combustible storage shall comply with the applicable provisions of Chapter 32. - Sec.
+Fire department vehicle access to buildings used for high-piled combustible storage shall comply with the applicable provisions of Chapter 32.

+Sec.
 503.2 Specifications.

-Fire apparatus access roads shall be installed and arranged in compliance with sections 503.2.1 through 503.2.8. - Sec.
+Fire apparatus access roads shall be installed and arranged in compliance with sections 503.2.1 through 503.2.8.

+Sec.
 503.2.1 Dimensions.

-The dimensions of fire apparatus access roads shall be in accordance with the following: - (a) Fire apparatus access roads shall have an unobstructed improved width of not less than 24 feet, except for single-family residential driveways serving no more than two single-family dwellings, which shall have a minimum of 16 feet of unobstructed improved width.
+The dimensions of fire apparatus access roads shall be in accordance with the following:

+- (a) Fire apparatus access roads shall have an unobstructed improved width of not less than 24 feet, except for single-family residential driveways serving no more than two single-family dwellings, which shall have a minimum of 16 feet of unobstructed improved width.
 Any of the following, which have separated lanes of one-way traffic: gated entrances with card readers, guard stations or center medians, are allowed, provided that each lane is not less than 14 feet wide. - (b) Fire apparatus access roads that are public or private roads which are provided or improved as a result of a Tentative Map, Tentative Parcel Map or a Major/Minor Use Permit shall have the dimensions as set forth by the County of San Diego Standards for Public and Private Roads. - (c) All fire apparatus access roads shall have an unobstructed vertical clearance of not less than 13 feet 6 inches. - (d) Vertical clearances or road widths shall be increased when the fire code official determines that vertical clearances or road widths are not adequate to provide fire apparatus access. - (e) Vertical clearances or road width may be reduced when the fire code official determines the reduction does not impair access by fire apparatus.
-In cases where the vertical clearance has been reduced, approved signs shall be installed and maintained indicating the amount of vertical clearance. - (f) The standard cross-slope shall be 2 percent; minimum cross-slope shall be 1 percent; maximum cross-slope shall be 5 percent.
+In cases where the vertical clearance has been reduced, approved signs shall be installed and maintained indicating the amount of vertical clearance.

+The standard cross-slope shall be 2 percent; minimum cross-slope shall be 1 percent; maximum cross-slope shall be 5 percent.